novalfahmy/Code-Challenge-Salary-per-Hour/README.md

 Notes:
 The reason I exclude the working hours of the employees in their first and last month of work is because
-- It can make the salarey_per_hour more biased since the output is per month.
+- It can make the salary_per_hour more biased since the output is per month.
 For instance, the salary_per_hour will be less accurate if there is an employee who just joined on the late dates of the month (example: 2021-03-29) and resigned on the early dates of the month (example: 2022-08-02)

 ```sql
 select